The Englishman's Tower

-The Englishman's Tower (Sahati i Inglizit) is a clock tower located in Shkodër, Albania.
+The Englishman's Tower (Sahati i Inglizit) is a clock tower from Ottoman times located in Shkodër, Albania.
 It was first recognized as a cultural heritage site by the rectorate of the State University of Tirana under decision no. 6 on January 15, 1963 and subsequently by the Ministry of Education and Culture via reference no. 1886 on June 10, 1973.

 History

 Built in the late 19th century with funds from English nobleman Lord Alfred Paget, the Englishman’s Tower, or Sahati i Inglizit in Albanian, is the only building structure in Shkodër resembling a medieval-style castle or château.
 Lord Paget, who arrived in the city during the last quarter of the 19th century, is believed to have undertaken a dual mission: as a “villegiatore” (holiday resident) and as a political-religious agent, promoting the spread of Protestantism in Albania, with Shkodër as his base.

 In his residence, Lord Paget designed an oriental-style large hall with a carved ceiling, dining room and other sections.
 He adapted this space into a chapel-like shrine inspired by Protestant churches, with the clock tower functioning as a bell tower for religious services.
 Paget's ultimate goal was to establish an Anglican church in the city.

 His efforts faced strong opposition and the number of his followers dwindled, as local Catholic clergy, supported by the Austrian consul, mounted protests against his religious mission.
 These objections prompted Ottoman authorities to intervene, halting his activities.
 Consequently, Paget’s residence remained simply a private home.